Hanoch Levin: Biography

 Levin was born in 1943 to Malka and Israel Levin, who immigrated to then-British Mandate of Palestine in 1935 (now Israel) from Łódź, Poland.
 He grew up in a religious Jewish home in the Neve Sha'anan neighborhood in southern Tel Aviv.
 His father ran a grocery store.

 As a child, he attended the Yavetz State Religious School.
 In the 1950s, his brother, David, who was nine years older than he was, worked as an assistant director at the Cameri Theater.
 His father died of a heart attack when he was 12 years old.
 Hanoch attended Zeitlin Religious High School in Tel Aviv.
 After ninth grade, he left school to help support the family.
 He worked as a messenger boy for the Herut company and took classes at a night school for working youth at the Ironi Aleph middle school.
 There he joined a drama club and acted in Michal, Daughter of Saul by Aharon Ashman.

 After serving his compulsory military duty as a code clerk in the signal corps, Levin began to study philosophy and Hebrew literature at Tel Aviv University (1964–67).
 In 1965 he joined the editorial board of the Dorban newspaper, one of the university's two student newspapers.
 Some passages from the period were republished, with thorough revisions, as part of his later work.
 For example, "A Hardened Ballad of a Soldier Man and Woman" from June 1966 was revised as "Black Eagle on a Red Roof" and published after the 1982 Lebanon War.

 During his university studies, Levin associated with the Communist Party, where he met Danny Tracz, the dramatist of the Communist youth.
 A friendship and professional kinship developed between the two that lasted beyond the period of their party activities.

 Levin was married twice, to Naava Koresh and Edna Koren.
-His partner in the last years of his life was actress and dubber Lillian Barto.
+His partner in the last years of his life was actress and dubber Lillian Barreto.
 He had four children.

 Levin was known for his refusal to give interviews.
 In one of the few interviews that he gave at the beginning of his career (to Michael Handelzalts from Israel Defense Forces Radio), he answered the question "Why do you write specifically for the theater?":" I just think, the theater, it's much more charming, much more involving when you see these things on the stage.
 It's just much more exciting, I don't know why... you see the world, that way, formed on the stage.
 I don't know whether the material takes on a different quality, or it's better or worse, but in any case for me it's more exciting, material that's produced on the stage."

-Levin died of prostate cancer on August 18, 1999.
+Levin died of bone cancer on August 18, 1999.
 He continued to work even in the hospital, nearly to his last day, but didn't have time to finish the staging of his play The Crybabies.
 During his lifetime he composed 63 plays and directed 22 of them.